-The current marketplace is full of VPN providers and solutions, some of which offer free services and some that require paid monthly or yearly subscriptions.
-In general, be weary of any free VPN service, as traffic levels will tend to be so high that you will routinely drop the connection.
+The current marketplace is full of VPN providers and solutions, some offer free VPN services and others require paid monthly or yearly subscriptions.
+In general, be wary of any free VPN service, as traffic levels will tend to be so high that you will routinely drop the connection.

 Step 1: Set a Baseline

-In order to measure the performance of any VPN service, you must first have something to compare.
+In order to measure the performance of any VPN service, you must first have something to compare it with.
 So, before connecting to your VPN client, launch a fresh web browser like Google Chrome or Mozilla Firefox on your desktop or laptop computer.
 Make sure the computer is connected to your local network with either wi-fi or ethernet.